 Figure XX4 – Sparse Target report

-PTF value - container to exchange value/report for application specific or application configured PTF parameter.
-Example – heart rate of the target object.

-Confidence level for PTF value – Confidence in the value shared for PTF, optionally one Confidence level for report value is sent for each target in the full target list
+Target ID – a 6 bit identifier for target

 Azimuth - Azimuth-of-Arrival of a target (7 bits, linear from -π to +π).
 Optionally, one Azimuth field is sent for each target in the full target list.